Optus vs Telstra NBN: Broadband battle

-As you can see in the results below, Optus has performed better for download and upload speed in the ACCC’s tracking program but Telstra has trumped Optus when it comes to latency, web page loading time, daily outages and Netflix download speed.
+As you can see in the results below, Optus has performed better for download and upload speed in both the ACCC’s and Netflix’s tracking program, but Telstra has trumped Optus when it comes to latency, web page loading time and daily outages.

 Optus NBN isn’t better than Telstra, it’s just more consistent at delivering its maximum potential speeds.
 That’s still worth something but Telstra’s cleaner track record for stability is a better selling point.

 |Download speed ↑||ACCC||97.1%||98.7%|